obriencj/python-withscope/README.md

 replacement, but I think I may be able to just skip that and only modify frame fast locals, cells, and globals.

-I need more unit tests, and I'd like to make sure I have full code coverage.

 ## Requirements